Domestic Dog

 A set of dog tracks.
 The photos show the same set of tracks, in sun and in shade.
 Sunlight can wash out the tracks, or create shadows that can cause distortion to appear.
 Sometimes, it's best to look at the tracks when they are in shadow.

-Domestic dog - golden retriever.
-Photo copyright by Kim A. Cabrera 2007.
-Domestic dog - yellow lab.
-Photo copyright by Kim A. Cabrera 2007.
+copyright by Kim A. Cabrera 2007.
+Domestic dog -

 Golden Retriever Yellow Lab

 Track of a Belgian malinois dog.
-Photo copyright Kim A. Cabrera 2008.
+Photo

 Belgian Malinois (Lucy's track)

-Domestic dog foot.
+dog foot.
 Photo copyright by Kim A. Cabrera 2007.

 The parts of a dog's foot.
 This is the front foot.
 A is the carpal pad.
 B is the dewclaw.
-C is the metacarpal pad, also called the heel pad.
+C is the metacarpal pad, also called the palm pad.
 D is the toes, also called the digital pads.

 There are five toes on the front foot, including the dewclaw.
 However, only four usually show up in the tracks.
 Thanks to Rufus for letting me photograph his foot.